Words and images by Greg Mansfield

 Website: cadw.gov.wales/visit/places-to-visit/chepstow-castle

 Henry Marten, perhaps the castle’s most famous spectral inhabitant, still roams the grounds where Charles II imprisoned him in 1668.
 Visitors regularly spot his figure walking the castle paths, continuing his imprisonment long after death.
-The castle’s dark history as a prison during the 1640s civil wars seems to fuel its supernatural energy.
+The castle’s dark history as a prison during the 1640s seems to fuel its supernatural energy.

 - Phantom knocks resound from the historic wooden doors when no living soul stands nearby